Independent training-cost research, read by teams pricing corporate training.Sponsor this site →

 How do you negotiate Cornerstone OnDemand pricing?

-Three levers reported in procurement guidance: (1) commit to a 3-year term for an 8 to 15 percent discount; (2) bundle modules upfront rather than adding them mid-contract, since mid-term module addition is typically priced at list; (3) request a price-uplift cap (no more than CPI + 2 percent on renewal).
-Use the Vendr or comparable benchmark figure as the floor of your negotiation range.
+Three levers reported in procurement guidance: (1) commit to a 3-year term for a discount commonly in the 8 to 15 percent region; (2) bundle modules upfront rather than adding them mid-contract, since mid-term module addition is typically priced at list; (3) request a price-uplift cap (no more than CPI + 2 percent on renewal).
+Anchor your negotiation on the filed G-Cloud per-licence rate and a written scope, not on a single aggregator figure.

 Related